| +Home | Museum | Wanted | Specs | Previous | Next |

 about the Friden 130 and its follow-on machine, the 132,

-see the article entitled The Friden EC-130: The World's
+The Friden EC-130: The World's

 Second Electronic Desktop Calculator, by Nicholas Bodley.